-New Voices Project For Composers Under Age 30
+New Voices Project for Composers Under 30

-Note: The composer is responsible for obtaining relevant rights to use copyrighted material.
+- Composer is responsible for obtaining relevant rights to use copyrighted material.

 Requirements of the Work